Minoxidil vs. Finasteride: a head-to-head comparison

 Finasteride:

-• How it works: Finasteride works by inhibiting the production of the hormone DHT, which is believed to contribute to male pattern baldness.
-Finasteride inhibits DHT production and stimulates hair growth by preventing hair loss.
+- How it works: Finasteride inhibits the production of the hormone DHT, which is believed to contribute to male pattern baldness.
+By preventing hair loss, finasteride stimulates hair growth.

 It's important to note that finasteride is a prescription medication and should only be used under the guidance of a healthcare professional.
 It may not be suitable for everyone, and discussing the potential risks and benefits with a doctor before starting treatment is essential.